Skip to content

 Build the APS MCP Server

-Create aps-server.js.
-This server handles authentication automatically - it fetches a 2-legged access token on startup and refreshes it when needed.
+The APS server handles authentication automatically — it fetches a 2-legged access token on demand and refreshes it when expired.
 It then exposes APS capabilities as MCP tools.

 devcon-workshop/